Bug Jack Barron: Reception

 The book was serialised in the British New Wave science fiction magazine New Worlds during Michael Moorcock's editorship.
 Its explicit language and cynical attitude toward politicians, as well as the fact that the magazine was partially funded by the Arts Council of Great Britain, angered British Members of Parliament.
-Jennie Lee, Baroness Lee of Asheridge, then head of the Arts Council, successfully defended the book.
+Jennie Lee, then Minister of State for the Arts, defended the Arts Council's funding of the magazine without referring to the serialisation specifically.
 Later, it was banned by W. H. Smith, a major British chain of bookstores.
-Feminist typesetters at New Worlds rejected the story as sexist.

-Algis Budrys gave the novel a mixed review, describing it as "a good book, and excellent idea and fair piece of writing."
+Algis Budrys gave the novel a mixed review, describing it as "a good book, an excellent idea and fair piece of writing."
 Budrys faulted the central science-fictional device as "absolute nonsense," saying that Spinrad "did not care enough about credibility to even be graceful," and noted that "Spinrad often uses representations of things, rather than the things themselves, and this doesn't always work."
 Still, he concluded, the book "is a flawed but acceptable telling of a magnificent story, a representation of nobility, one might say, with a Mickey Mouse ending."
 Joanna Russ, however, found the book to be "a bad book [where] the author is not in control of his material, but is in the process of being smothered by it."
 She faulted Spinrad's writing style ("Everybody talks like everybody else"), his plotting ("a novel of political intrigue ought to have an intelligible intrigue in it"), and characterization (the main antagonist is "only a villain-shaped hole crammed with super-high-gear prose"), concluding that the book was a "romantic, half-innocent, youthfully bouncy, exasperatingly schlocky and ultimately silly book."

 In 1992, The New York Times noted that in Jack Barron, "Norman Spinrad created the talk-show host as powerful public-opinion maker."